Feedback gathered by the Special Educational Needs team

 Feedback was also gathered from a range of professionals including school staff, health professionals, Educational Psychologist, learning support services and ASSIST.

-96% of these professionals felt prepared and satisfied with the EHC meetings and transfer review meetings.
-Feedback from professionals included “Always really well organised and a clear focus on outcomes and pupil contribution”.
+93% of these professionals felt prepared and satisfied with the EHC meetings and transfer review meetings.
+Feedback from professionals included “Be more collaborative and specific with goals”.

-The Special Educational Needs (SEN) team have introduced a drop in at Highwood Annexe, Woodley for parents to come and discuss anything SEN related.
+The Special Educational Needs and Disability Information Advice and Support Service (SENDIASS) will be offering monthly drop in sessions for parents to come and discuss anything special educational needs related.

-To find out more visit the Special Educational Needs (SEN) drop in surgeries web page.
+To find out dates the drop in sessions run please visit the SENDIASS drop in surgeries web page.

 Transferring Statements of SEN to Education, Health and Care Plans

 Education, Health and Care (EHC) Transfers for children who had Statements of Special Educational Needs (SEN) to EHC plans are due to be completed by 31 March 2018.